Carlhaukas/gueststatus/content/en/_index.md

 ---
-title: "Host with Confidence"
+title: "Host with Peace of Mind"

-description: "Real-time guest insights that respect privacy.
-Optimize operations, protect your property, and deliver seamless guest experiences."
+description: "A tiny device for big peace of mind.
+Get real-time, privacy-safe insights to protect your property and optimize operations."
 theme_version: '2.8.2'
-featured_image: '/images/gueststatuswoman.jpg'
+featured_image: '/images/gueststatuswoman3.jpg'
 ---

-## Effortless Intelligence

-Elevate your hosting game with one simple plug.
-Connect our compact device to your router and unlock real-time, GDPR-compliant insights.
-Our AI analyzes connected devices—without collecting guests personal data—to help you:
+### Know Your Place, Respectfully.

+Our **tiny, discreet device** plugs into your router—that's it.
+No setup, no cameras, no mics, no guest concerns.
+Stay in control with **real-time, GDPR-compliant insights** to:

+**✔ Prevent overstays:** Detect stays longer than booked.
-**✔ Schedule cleanings:** Sync with guest departure.
+**✔ Schedule cleanings:** Know exactly when guests leave.
-**✔ Manage arrivals:** Follow up if guests never arrive.
+**✔ Monitor arrivals:** Follow up if guests never arrive.

-**✔ Prevent overstays:** Detect unexpected activity fast.
+Take control, effortlessly.

 [**Get Early Access →**]({{< ref "signup.md" >}})